MOHDSAMIULLAH/Clothing-Store-Task/README.md

 - *index.html*: The main HTML file that renders the web page.
 - *app.js*: The JavaScript file that handles the logic for rendering the items and managing user interactions.

-## Data Structure

-The fashion items are stored in an array of objects, each representing an item with the following properties:

-javascript
-const items = [
-    { name: 'Red T-Shirt', price: '$19.99', image: 'path_to_image/red_tshirt.jpg' },
-    { name: 'Blue Jeans', price: '$49.99', image: 'path_to_image/blue_jeans.jpg' },
-    // More items...
-];

 ## Usage